0%

 Lure & Fly Selection

-• The Point Fly (Attractor): Use a size #10 or #12 Pat's Rubber Legs (Coffee/Black) or a heavy Tungsten Beadhead Prince Nymph.
-This mimics the large stonefly nymphs and gets your rig down to the strike zone.
+• Point Fly (Attractor/Anchor): Size #8-10 Pat's Rubber Legs (Coffee/Black) or a heavy Tungsten Stonefly.
+This gets your rig down fast and mimics the dislodged stoneflies.

-• Fish Handling Etiquette: Keep fish in the water as much as possible.
-Exposing wet gills to freezing air temperatures causes immediate frostbite and high mortality rates.
+Pro Tip: Keep fish in the water as much as possible.
+Spring air temperatures can still be frigid, and exposing wet gills to freezing air causes immediate frostbite and high mortality rates.
 Use a rubber-meshed net and keep the trout submerged while removing the hook.

 Tight lines!